Seven Things to Do When You Feel Like Giving Up on Writing

 Most writers go through times when they feel like giving up.
 It’s a normal and natural, if difficult, stage in the writing life.

-Some writers do give up, of course: either permanently or for a long, long time – perhaps stopping after their college years and not starting again until retirement.
+Some writers do give up, of course: either permanently or for a very long – perhaps stopping after their college years and not starting again until retirement.

-And, of course, it might be that you don’t have to write.
+And, of course, it might be that you don’t really want to write.
 Maybe you tried your hand at freelance writing but it hasn’t really worked out for you, and you want to pursue something different.
 Maybe you enjoyed the creative outlet of writing, but you’ve now decided something else suits you better: sketching, perhaps, or composing music.
+That’s completely fine!

-Assuming that you still do want to write (at least a little bit), though, here are some options:
+But if you still do want to write (at least a little bit), here are some options:

 Take a couple of weeks off, or maybe a full month.
 You might use your writing time to read, to knit, to craft, to walk … whatever you enjoy.